7 Optimistic Books Like Love And Other Words

 Addicted to You is my all-time favorite romance book in the Addicted series.
 The Addicted Series is a collection of five books where you’re following Lily and Lo’s perspectives.
 These two people have been friends their entire lives.
 Nobody can pull them apart.
 When they were seniors in high school, they started fake relationships because they were both addicts.

 Lily is a sex addict, and Lo is an alcoholic.
 So, they want to hide their addictions from their families and have something to cover their vibes in any way.
 They’ve been best friends forever, and this fake dating best friends scenario will turn it into a real full-fledged romance.
-Like Love And Other Words, this book also has second-chance and romance tropes.
+Like Love And Other Words, this book has second-chance and romance tropes.

 Addicted to You